-When working with a Virtual Assistant, it is important to be organized, otherwise, you will waste your valuable money and time, which is the exact reason why you hired a VA!
+In business, organization is both time and money.
+When working with a Virtual Assistant, it is important to be organized, otherwise, you will waste resources, and this is the exact reason why you hired a VA!
 Learning how to organize your business before bringing on an extra pair of hands is one way to prepare for a VA.
 However, if you’re at a stage where you feel you need someone to get you organized for you, VAs can do that too.
 Let me explain my onboarding process with my clients and even if they are not organized, they will get organized by the time I am done with them!

 Trello for Project Management

 Trello uses a system of boards, lists, and cards which allows you to clearly organize your information.
 It’s a wonderful visually collaborative place for you to gather documents, links, meeting notes and audio and video clip URLs.
 It’s easy to share information while creating tags and checklists for each member of the board.